 As you research, keep in mind when the census was taken and who was taking it.
 Initially, US marshals hired assistant marshals to gather the census information.
 These assistant marshals usually lived in the judicial district and had a good working knowledge of the community.
 Each census record has its own set of unique questions that were asked of everyone.
 In the early census records (up to 1870) race classification was made on visual inspection of the the census taker.
 This accounts for why an individual may be listed as one race in 1850 and a different race in 1860.

 Did mistakes in the census records occur?

 The simple answer is the census takers were human and human error was bound to happen.
 Some of the more common types of errors you might find include:

-- Poor handwriting led to transcription errors and “lost” ancestors in the records.
+- Poor handwriting leading to transcription errors and “lost” ancestors in the records.

 - Spelling of names was not consistent until well into the 1900’s.
 As a result, a variety of spellings can be found for even the more common names.

 - Birth years and/or ages are incorrect.
-Depending on who was providing information to the census taker, they may have been making educated quesses.
+Depending on who was providing information to the census taker, they may have been making educated guesses.

 - The person/family being enumerated were not always the ones providing information to the census taker.
 If a family was not home, neighbors may have provided the information to the census taker.

 Beginning with the 1850 census record information about every member of the household was listed.
 This is a great thing for genealogists!